 Jerk Seasoning

-- ¼ - cup lemon, lime or orange juice, warmed
+¼ - cup lemon, lime, pineapple or orange juice, warmed

 Directions

-- Rinse the roast under cold water, pat dry with paper towels, and remove the netting.
+Rinse the bison roast under cold water, pat dry with paper towels, and remove the netting.

 While the roast is braising, mix all of the salsa ingredients together in a bowl.
 Cover and leave at room temperature, or refrigerate.